Automation

 # Finding PIDs

-peekaboo list apps # Shows all PIDs
+peekaboo app list --include-hidden --include-background # Shows all PIDs

 Features: